scds/text-analysis-2/key.md

 ![](assets/img/matplotlib-plot.png)

-Run the script - as usual, it will take some time!
+Select and run the new lines of code with `F9` - again, first running the matplotlib `import` statement.
 When the console has processed your script, the plot will appear in the "Plots" tab within the same pane as the Variable Explorer.
 The labels are quite tiny for the purpose, ironically, of being able to read them more easily by avoiding overlap.
 We can refer back to "entities" in the Variable Explorer if any of them are unclear.

 ![Screenshot of Variable Explorer pane showing the contextual menu for "label"](assets/img/label-values.png)